-Choosing romantic colors and color schemes beyond pink can open up a world of interior design possibilities.
-Here are some color combinations to consider.
+Choosing romantic colors and color combinations beyond red and pink can open up a world of interior design possibilities.
+Here are some Valentine’s color schemes to consider.

 Pink is a great color, but there are other ways to ignite that loving feeling on Valentine’s Day.
 Take a look at these eight color combinations that evoke passion, lust, comfort, and plain old love.
 Pick a new color combination to celebrate Valentine’s Day this year.

 1. Lavender and Soft Yellow